sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Testing the custom processor
 -----------------------------

-Fire Insights enables you to seamlessly Test your custom processor.
+Sparkflows enables you to seamlessly Test your custom processor.

 When editing the custom processor, select the Dataset for the data you want to feed to the custom processor.
 Then click on ``Test`` to view the output of the new custom processor.